-Action Lead Progress update Deadline Develop working practices that allow asset management teams to work with service delivery teams to ensure that the assets owned by the Council are fit for purpose both currently and in the future in line with service plans and corporate priorities. working with the appropriate asset teams/ AD Property & Asset Management/DD Planning, Transport & Regulatory Services/AD Housing & Communities /Chief Digital & Information Officer Education, Housing & Transport Services already have existing long-term and regularly updated plans in place that identify the future asset needs.
-A new Estate Strategy is being developed with the support of Avison Young.
+Action Lead Progress update Deadline Develop working practices that allow asset management teams to work with service delivery teams to ensure that the assets owned by the Council are fit for purpose both currently and in the future in line with service plans and corporate priorities. working with the appropriate asset Education, Housing & Transport Services already have existing long-term and regularly updated plans in place that identify the future asset needs.
 The Digital Futures Board has been established to review all project proposals with Digital or ICT implications, to ensure that these are appropriately assessed, and that strategic alignment is maintained.
-The Digital Futures Board has commissioned work to develop a Digital Transformation Strategy - to be submitted to Policy Committee in April 2021 - to which all service areas are contributing, and which will guide future investment in Digital and ICT across the organisation.
-31/05/2021 Review and update the Commercial Investment Strategy in the light of new restrictions on borrowing from the PWLB New Action 31/07/2021
+The Council's Digital Transformation Strategy was approved by Policy Committee in July 2021 and is guiding future investment in Digital and ICT across the organisation.
+Complete